dalijolijo/docker-based-gitian-builder/README.md

 Deterministic builds produce final binaries that, when hashed, always produce the same hash for all subsequent builds for a given set of inputs.
 Of the writing of this README, most all build chains produce binaries non-deterministically.
 The main reason is the inclusion of time stamps and other meta information into the artifact.
 The gitian-builder project seeks to remove these differences.

-To highlight this issue, if you were to compile bitcoin core from source using [these directions](https://github.com/bitcoin/bitcoin/blob/master/doc/build-unix.md) and then repeat the process a few minutes later and then took a hash of the resulting binaries, they would be different, why?
-All the same software was used as inputs, Bitcoin itself was pointed to the same tag, what's the problem?
-The problem is that certain software dependenices of Bitcoin insert meta data like timestamps and file directory paths into the final binary.
+To highlight this issue, if you were to compile bitcore core from source using [these directions](https://github.com/LIMXTEC/BitCore/blob/0.15/doc/build-unix.md) and then repeat the process a few minutes later and then took a hash of the resulting binaries, they would be different, why?
+All the same software was used as inputs, Bitcore (BTX) itself was pointed to the same tag, what's the problem?
+The problem is that certain software dependenices of Bitcore (BTX) insert meta data like timestamps and file directory paths into the final binary.
 Therefore, a binary produced at time A will be different than a binary produced at time B. The Debian project has an ambitious project to retroactively patch packages in their archive to enable them to produce deterministic builds.
 This is a tall order because of the breadth of changes across many packages.
 Here is the current [status](https://tests.reproducible-builds.org/debian/index_issues.html).
 Until this project is complete, we need a project such as this one.

 ### The current challenge
 It turns out that distributing software has many security-related challenges.
 One of the main concerns is protecting software from being _tampered with_ before execution on end-users' computer systems.